 Much like other manufacturers in the 1970’s and 1980’s, diversity was the key to survival.
 Although it was one of the largest machine tool manufacturers in 1980, it saw its total shipments drop significantly within just a few years due to a flood of cheap imports from low-wage countries.
 Record sales were replaced with record losses, and National Acme responded by trimming its workforce and closing plants.

 After the building was emptied, it was used as an illegal landfill.
 All Points, a garbage disposal company operated by Christopher L. Gattarello, leased National Acme’s factory for a proposed cardboard and paper waste recycling facility.
-The facility was never built and instead the building’s shell was used to dump household garbage.
-Gattarello was charged on illegal open dumping, operating a solid waste landfill without a license and on operating a solid waste transfer facility without a license.
+The facility was never built, and instead, the building’s shell was used to dump household garbage.
+Gattarello was charged on illegal open dumping, operating a solid waste landfill without a license, and running a solid waste transfer facility without a permit.

 The Warner & Swasey Observatory, constructed by Worchester Warner and Ambrose Swasey as a gift for Case Western Reserve University, opened in 1920.
 Creeping light pollution from neighboring Cleveland eventually led to its closure in 1983.

 The abandoned observatory sold at a foreclosure auction in 2005 to Nayyir Al Mahdi and his girlfriend, Stacey Stoutemire, for $115,000.
-The couple had planned on restoring the building into a residence, but it was scrapped after the owner was convicted of mortgage fraud and sent to prison in 2007.
+The couple had planned to restore the building into a residence, but the plans were dropped after the pair were convicted of mortgage fraud.

 As depressing as the observatory was in its current condition, it was in far better shape than the poorhouse that we came across on the following day.